-Your business strategy and marketing strategy are two totally different plans of action, yet both are essential to the success of your business.
+Your business strategy and marketing strategy are two different plans of action.
+Both are essential to the success of your business.
 In fact, they work in harmony.
-You first need a strong business strategy in place, and then you can build your marketing strategy to support it.
+You start with a business strategy, and then you build your marketing strategy to support it.

 What is a Business Strategy?

 Your vision is essentially where you want the company to go.
-Your mission statement, on the other hand, is how you are going to get there.
-You must establish the long-term goals for your company – the final destination.
+Your mission statement is how you are going to get there.

 Start with your vision statement, which should include: